Rod Carrillo

-Rod Carrillo is a Panamaian electronic dance music record producer and the CEO of Carrillo Music.
-Originally hailing from the Republic of Panama, Carillo specializes in dance music with a Latin influence.
+Rod Carrillo is a Panamanian electronic dance music record producer and the CEO of Carrillo Music.
+Originally from the Republic of Panama, Carrillo specializes in dance music with a strong Latin influence.

-He founded Carrillo Music in 2007 and has consistently worked as a remixer, DJ, and producer.
+He founded Carrillo Music in 2007 and has worked consistently as a remixer, DJ, and producer throughout his career.
+He has also been integral in developing artistic careers.

 Career

 Rod Carrillo discovered his passion for music when working as a DJ at just 15 years of age.
 After he got the ball rolling in his DJ career, everything snowballed.
 He regularly worked the nightclub circuit and played various sets on local radio stations.
 He also performed at corporate events while attending law school.

 He also regularly collaborates with a diverse array of artists.
-He has worked with Ralphi Rosario, Eddie Amador, Danny Howard, Futuristic Polar Bears, Terri B!, Rosabel and Eric Redd, Warp Brothers, D.O.N.S., Kissy Sell Out among many others.
+He has worked with Ralphi Rosario, Eddie Amador, Danny Howard, Futuristic Polar Bears, Terri B!, Rosabel and Eric Redd, Warp Brothers, D.O.N.S., Kissy Sell Out and the late Ron Carroll among many others.